© Anna Mia Davidson

 Marina Chao • Curator, Center for Photography at Woodstock (CPW)

-Marina Chao is a curator at CPW in Kingston, New York.
-She has previously held curatorial positions at the International Center of Photography and the Museum of Modern Art in New York City.
+Marina Chao held curatorial positions at the International Center of Photography and the Museum of Modern Art in NY prior to her position at CPW.
 She organized the exhibition Multiply, Identify, Her (ICP, 2018) and was awarded a 2019 Curatorial Research Fellowship from the Andy Warhol Foundation for the Visual Arts for Seeing Meaning: From Pictographs to AI, an interdisciplinary project exploring the intersections of image, language, and technology.
+She is currently working on a forthcoming exhibition, Laugh Riots, about the intersection of humor and political resistance in contemporary photography and video.

 SOCIALLY ENGAGED AWARD